simseksevval/Telegram-Bot-with-Python/README.md

-# Telegram-Bot-with-Python
+# Telegram Bot with Python
-This Telegram bot was programmed in Python.
+* This chatbot was programmed in Python with using Telegram API.
 The Bot can perform several task according to your commands.